 There may be some restrictions on trails and activities as Canada slowly opens up to tourism, so be sure to check to see what is open before starting any hikes in Banff National Park.
 Visit the Park’s Canada website for more details.
 And the Alberta government website for updates.

-Whichever way you decide to go, the towering mountains of the Canadian Rockies surround you, making for picture-perfect scenery at every turn.
+Whichever way you decide to go, the towering mountains of the Canadian Rockies in Alberta surround you, making for picture-perfect scenery at every turn.
 Up next we are going to tell you about the 12 best hikes in Banff National Park.
 To visit Banff National Park you need a parks pass you can purchase it here.

 Looking for more information on Banff National Park